Capabilities

 Orientation controls define how features relate angularly to datum reference frames.
 These controls ensure that features maintain proper angular relationships regardless of their exact location.

-Orientation controls are essential for ensuring proper fit and function in assemblies where angular relationships affect performance, particularly in aerospace and medical device applications.
+Orientation controls are essential for ensuring proper fit and function in assemblies where angular relationships affect performance — particularly in aerospace and medical device applications where assembly tolerance directly connects to system reliability.

 Location Controls: Optimizing Feature Positioning